faridprogrammer/faridprogrammer/README.md

 and looking for help with my [module-plus-template](https://github.com/faridprogrammer/module-plus-template) project.

-I'm looking forward to collaborate on NodeJs and .NET Core projects.
+I'm looking forward to collaborate open source projects.

-🌱 HEY!!!
-I’m currently learning NodeJs :)
+🌱 HEY!!! :)

 <!--
 **faridprogrammer/faridprogrammer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.